awsdocs/amazon-eks-user-guide/doc_source/associate-service-account-role.md

    ```

 **Important**
-If the role or service account already exist, the previous command might fail\. `Eksctl` has different options that you can provide in those situations\.
+If the role or service account already exist, the previous command might fail\. `eksctl` has different options that you can provide in those situations\.
 For more information run `eksctl create iamserviceaccount --help`\.
 Before [using the service account with a pod](pod-configuration.md), the service account that you specified or that `eksctl` created must be bound to an existing Kubernetes `role`, or `clusterrole` that includes the Kubernetes permissions that you require for the service account\.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

 ------